 More technical considerations include the use of friendly URLs, standards-compliant code and dynamically created XML sitemaps that can be used by search engines to index your website.
 Some technologies, such as Adobe Flash, maybe appealing as they allow extra functionality such as moving animations.
 However, this will need to be balanced with possible search indexing, accessibility and usability issues.

 Have high quality content

 Regularly updated, well-written, relevant content will improve your SEO.
 It also provides a good reason for others to link to your website and for users to return.
 Blogs are an excellent way of keeping your content fresh and is well received by search engines.

 Descriptive page titles and subheadings will contain relevant keywords.
 This will both help users understand what they are reading and help search engines match your content to related search queries.

 Nowadays, mobile devices, such as smart phones, are commonly being used to access search results.
-Research indicates that now more than have of search traffic comes from mobile devices (SimilarWeb, 2015).
+Research indicates that now more than half of search traffic comes from mobile devices (Statista, 2017).
 Search engines will 'qualify' content based on how well it will render on mobile devices.
 Although your website will be viewable on mobile devices, a more effective mobile presence may require a responsive mobile website.
-You can check if your site is responsive using Google’s mobile-friendly test.
+You can check if your site is responsive using Google's mobile-friendly test.

 When optimising for mobile, you should think about the nature of 'mobile 'search' and whether location-based keywords should be included in your key phrases.
 If you design a mobile website you should consider:

 - using CSS layouts (style sheets) to support cross platform compatibility